openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

-# openHAB NEEO Transport
+# openHAB NEEO Integration

-This transport will allow openHAB things/items to be exposed to the NEEO Brain and allow the NEEO smart remote to control them.
+This integration will allow openHAB things/items to be exposed to the NEEO Brain and allow the NEEO smart remote to control them.
 NEEO is a smart home solution that includes an IP based remote.
 More information can be found at [NEEO](neeo.com) or in the forums at [NEEO Planet](planet.neeo.com).
-**This transport was not developed by NEEO** - so please don't ask questions on the NEEO forums.
+**This integration was not developed by NEEO** - so please don't ask questions on the NEEO forums.

-The openHAB NEEO transport allows mapping of openHAB things/item to a NEEO device/capabilities (see Mappings below).
+The openHAB NEEO integration allows mapping of openHAB things/item to a NEEO device/capabilities (see Mappings below).
-Additionally, this transport provides full two-way communication between an openHAB instance and a NEEO Brain.
+Additionally, this integration provides full two-way communication between an openHAB instance and a NEEO Brain.

-This transport compliments the NEEO binding by exposing a brain's devices to all other brains as well (allowing you to create multi-brain recipes).
+This integration compliments the NEEO binding by exposing a brain's devices to all other brains as well (allowing you to create multi-brain recipes).

 ## Features

-The openHAB NEEO Transport will provide the following:
+The openHAB NEEO Integration will provide the following:

 * Automatic discovery of NEEO brains on the network and automatic registering of the openHAB as an SDK.
 * A NEEO dashboard tile that will show the status of NEEO Brain connections and provide the ability to customize the mapping between openHAB things/item and NEEO device/capabilities.